Copper and gold

 The processing plant is designed to have a nominal throughput of approximately 881 tonnes per hour (tph).
 Ore from the open pit will be crushed in a crushing station and discharged onto a covered conical stockpile, which will also receive the crushed material from the underground mine at a later stage.

 The material will be reclaimed from the stockpile using three variable speed apron feeders and conveyed to the primary grinding circuit.
 The two-stage wet grinding circuit will comprise a SAG Mill and a ball mill.
 The fine slurry will be directed to the froth flotation circuit, while the cyclone underflow stream will be transferred to the gravity circuit.

 The flotation circuit will comprise a roughing flotation stage followed by three concentrate cleaning stages and a first stage cleaner tailings scavenger stage.
 The resulting copper-gold concentrate will be thickened and filter-pressed before transporting to the port of Stratoni.

 Cyclone underflow from the flotation circuit will pass through the gravity concentrators to produce a final gold gravity concentrate, which will be calcined and smelted to produce gold doré bars.

 Power for the mining and processing plant operations is proposed to be supplied by PPC, the Greek power authority.
-In addition, the mine will use a 60kVA UPS system for providing 30 minute back-up to the main control room and a 700kVA capacity emergency diesel generator as backup in the event of power failure.
+In addition, the mine will use a 60kVA UPS system for providing a 30-minute back-up to the main control room and a 700kVA capacity emergency diesel generator as back-up in the event of power failure.

 SRK Consulting prepared the technical report for the Skouries project, while URS/Scott Wilson (Scott Wilson) was engaged to update the mining study report of the project.